jzohrab/practicing-guitar/docs/part-3-techniques/slow-practice.rst

 must strive to develop this ability in his pupils.

 Slow and extremely even playing is indispensable, not only for obtaining clear proprioceptive sensations but for strengthening the inhibitory process.

+For any passage with complex left hand movements, play with loud, distinct, clear stacatto hammers, at a slow tempo.

+Legato scale practice

+Fingers in position above string staccato touch pianissimo, all attention on fingertips down with one finger, up with the adjacent, synchronized *slight* press of the string once fretted, to strengthen the connection

+This is tiring work, for the central nervous system.